-Bach to Beethoven Music
+Music (Bach to Beethoven)

-The Semester Two music course will further develop and extend skills acquired in the Year 9 Music course.
-Students may choose to enrol in both Semesters of Music, however it is highly recommended that students hoping to study ATAR Music in Year 11 enrol in this course.
+This course will further develop and extend skills acquired in the Year 9 Music course.
+It is highly recommended that students hoping to study Music in Year 11 enrol in this course.

 Students will:

 - continue performing on an instrument in a range of styles (solo and ensemble) - develop knowledge of music theory in preparation for ATAR 1. - develop understanding of the periods of Music: Baroque and Classical Western Art Music; including in-depth studies of prominent composers, genre, style, and musical form. - score reading (increased terminology and understanding of compositional devices) - use computer software to compose music. - develop the musical ear (aural skills) through the most accessible of instruments the voice.
 The Kodaly approach (singing, playing, moving) is used to develop an understanding of rhythm, pitch and notation.